ravachol/kew/website/site_src/contribute.md

 ### Reporting a Bug

-If you find a security related issue, please contact us at kew-player@proton.me.
+If you find a security related issue, please contact us at kew-player AT proton DOT me.

 When a fix is published, you will receive credit under your real name or bug tracker handle in Codeberg.
 If you prefer to remain anonymous or pseudonymous,